 Landscape modification—If American roaches are living around your home, it may be necessary to remove dead leaves or rake mulch away from the foundation.
-The technician will point out these opportunities.
+The Pro will point out these opportunities.

 Gel or granular bait—These are applied in areas where American cockroaches will eat them but children or pets cannot reach them.